 Thanks to a wide selection of sizes and widths, Allen Edmonds is by far the closest thing you can get to a custom experience when buying ready to wear.
 Although its footwear may occasionally seem on the pricey side, the value for money is exceptional.

 Foregoing traditional shoe construction, Wolf & Shepherd shoes are inspired by running shoes.
-They feature patented comfort technology such as sheepskin-lined memory foam footbeds, high-density EVA foam heels and lightweight carbon-fibre arch support.
+They feature patented comfort technology such as abrasion-resistant linings, sheepskin-lined memory foam footbeds, high-density & high-TPU soles, and thermal rubber outsoles.
+Moreover, their uppers are full-grain Italian leather that has been hand-finished and further treated to improve softness and durability.

 Despite the hype, Wolf & Shepherd shoes are indeed extremely comfortable.
 Furthermore, they don’t just perform during a short period of time but if you’re walking for hours in dress shoes, your feet won’t suffer at all.